Working to Meet the Needs of Our Students.

 - Submit an incomplete application

-- The student cannot clearly articulate the financial emergency and how the loan will resolve it
+- Cannot clearly articulate the financial emergency and how the funds will resolve it

-- The student is not an active undergraduate student according to enrollment information
+- Not an active undergraduate or graduate student according to enrollment information

 If approved, emergency and equity funds cannot be used to: